Directory Structures

 configs: Generated config file at boot, or config overrides when changed from API or CLI.

 firstname.lastname@example.org.
-In case the node is renamed the old directory should be deleted or moved to elsewhere.
+The old directory should be deleted or moved elsewhere if the node is renamed.

 trace: Online tracing log files.